Your Garage Door Safety Checklist

 Instead, find an empty cardboard box that you don’t mind if it gets crushed.
 Place the box in the path between the two sensors and push the ‘close’ button on the door’s control panel or remote.
 The door shouldn’t move, or move a little and then reverse.
 If it doesn’t and closes on the box, you need to have the sensors inspected.

 You should run through this checklist at least twice a year – the safety of your family and vehicles depend on it.
+If you think your garage door needs maintenance or repair services to keep it in top condition, contact Markham Grage Doors today to schedule service.

 5 Tips to Childproof Your Garage